 Pour ne plus jamais se perdre!

-The Ontario Federation of All-Terrain Vehicles (OFATV) continues to grow, with the creation of several new ATV clubs in Ontario.
+The Ontario Federation of All-Terrain Vehicles (OFATV) is made up of a bunch of amazing ATV clubs in Ontario.
 The OFATV now has 18 member clubs, with several other irons in the fire just waiting to pop onto the Ontario ATVing landscape.
 The addition of new clubs means new trails and new members, while current clubs continue trail expansion and connectivity in their areas too.

-The QuadOn App brings an enhanced version of the free online web map to your pocket, making for a better riding experience than ever.
+The QuadOn App makes for a better riding experience than ever.
 Working both with and without cell coverage, you can enjoy the app’s functionalities no matter where you are on OFATV trails.

 • Pick out zones you wish to download to have available while offline